+Outside areas and boundaries Visually inspected.
+There are garden grounds to the rear of the property, which I have assumed to be partly communal, these being laid out in concrete paving, grass and stone chips.
+Boundary divisions are marked by timber fencing and masonry walls.
+Ceilings Visually inspected from floor level.
+Ceilings are assumed to be of lath and plaster materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
+Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
 There are tiled wall finishes.
-Floors including sub floors Flooring on the ground floor is of solid concrete construction and flooring on the upper floor is of suspended timber construction.
-There is no sub floor to inspect.
+Floors including sub floors Flooring is of suspended timber construction.
+I was unable to inspect the sub floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains floor and wall mounted storage units.
-Chimney breasts and fireplaces None.
+Chimney breasts and fireplaces Original fireplaces have been removed.
 Internal decorations Visually inspected.
 Internal decorative finishes are papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located in a cupboard within the entrance vestibule.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located within an external meter box.
+The electrical switchgear is located in a cupboard within the hallway.